Sustainable and Intelligent Building Design (30 credits)

 Research Methods (15 credits)

-This unit develops the skills required to carry out research primarily for dissertation or design projects.
+This module develops the skills required to carry out research primarily for dissertation or design projects.
 It aims to provide students with comprehensive knowledge and understanding of methodological approaches of research and examines a range of tools used to collect and analyse the data in order to solve complex problems.

 Project Management (15 credits)

-This unit focuses upon the management of complex building projects in sustainability contexts using systematic approaches.
+This module focuses upon the management of complex building projects in sustainability contexts using systematic approaches.
 It deals with both hard and soft aspects of managing projects whilst delivering value to the clients by exploring current approaches, industry standard tools and techniques using case studies.

 Work-Based Project Management (15 credits)

 The project management module is available in a work-based format designed to offer a flexible, practice-related approach to learning.
 Students who are already in relevant employment have the opportunity to gain academic credit for knowledge and skills gained in the workplace through a negotiated learning contract which is agreed by the student, employer and module leader.

 In this module, students undertake a Master's stage research project, present the body of work in a conventional dissertation and communicate the outcomes verbally through formal viva.
 Students explore in-depth a topic relevant to the discipline to develop a significant level of expertise in the area under investigation.

 Design Project (60 credits)

 In this module, students carry out in-depth research into a topic relevant to the discipline, culminating in a design thesis and communicated via visual aids and artefacts as well as verbally.